 What are typical practices/activities around climate-smart agriculture that you have developed/are using (that addresses Soil Fertility Assessment and Soil Water Conservation)?

 Participants discussed many practices around climate smart agriculture that they developed or using both at the national and sub national levels.
 Practices related to soil fertility management included soil fertility assessment (such as recommendation of appropriate fertilizer blends and application rates based on the specific nutrient deficiencies identified), application of compost, inorganic fertilizer, lime.
-With regard to soil and water conservations practices included promotion of several practices that help farmers conserve soil and water to improve soil moisture retention, improve production per hectare using improved varieties, nutrient management , water management, reduced tillage, use of physical and biological soil conservation measures, use of drought tolerant high yielding crop varieties, promotion of crop diversification, use of climate information services, and land scape climate smart agriculture approach, use of crop rotation, incorporation of crop residue, intercropping and restricted grazing were also practices mentioned.
+With regard to soil and water conservations practices included promotion of several practices that help farmers conserve soil and water to improve soil moisture retention, improve production per hectare using improved varieties, nutrient management , water management, reduced tillage, use of physical and biological soil conservation measures, use of drought tolerant high yielding crop varieties, promotion of crop diversification, use of climate information services, and landscape climate smart agriculture approach, use of crop rotation, incorporation of crop residue, intercropping and restricted grazing were also practices mentioned.

 Which LSC data or derived information do you need for your decision-making or decision-support processes or for use case development?